Now or Never (Lead album): Information

-Now or Never is the sixth studio album, seventh overall, by Japanese hip-hop group Lead, released on July 18, 2012 under the Pony Canyon label.
-The album charted high on the Oricon Albums Charts, taking the #6 spot and remaining on the charts for two consecutive weeks.
-The album charted better than their last studio album, Feel The Vibes, which had only peaked at #44.
+Now or Never charted high on the Oricon Albums Charts, taking the #6 spot and remaining on the charts for two consecutive weeks.
+The album charted better than their last studio album, Feel the Vibes, which had only peaked at #44.

-Prior to the album's release, there were four preluding singles over the course of three years, beginning with GiraGira Romantic on August 5, 2009.
-GiraGira Romantic was released a year after their last single Sunnyday and album Lead Tracks ~listener's choice~.
+Prior to the album's release, there were four preluding singles over the course of three years, beginning with "GiraGira Romantic" on August 5, 2009.
+"GiraGira Romantic" was released a year after their last single "Sunnyday" and album Lead Tracks: Listener's Choice.
 "Gira gira" is a Japanese sound effect, which typically denotes something shiny or sparkling.
-The single GiraGira Romantic would also be the first time Lead would release different editions of their singles, outside of the standard CD and CD+DVD combo.
+The single "GiraGira Romantic" would also be the first time Lead would release different editions of their singles, outside of the standard CD and CD+DVD combo.

-Their following single, Speed Star (stylized as SPEED STAR★), would carry an updated version of their song "Virgin Blue," which was originally released in March 2006.
+Their following single, "Speed Star", would carry an updated version of their song "Virgin Blue", which was originally released in March 2006.
 This version would be placed on the second disc of the Type B edition of the album.
-The following singles, Hurricane (stylized as HURRICANE) and Wanna Be With You, both charted in the top ten on the Oricon Singles Charts at #8 and #3 respectively.
+The following singles, "Hurricane" and "Wanna Be with You", both charted in the top ten on the Oricon Singles Charts at #8 and #3 respectively.
 Some of the coupling tracks from the singles would be placed on the Type C editions of the album.

 The album became their first album to be released with multiple editions, a standard CD, a CD+DVD combo and two different 2CD versions, the latter three of which were of limited release.
 Each edition contained different content.
 The 2CD Jacket B edition contained both the studio album on the first disc, while the second disc harbored a compilation of all their previous a-sides, some of which were updated for their tenth anniversary release.
 The 2CD Jacket C edition contained both the studio album on the first disc and a collection of the groups best coupling tracks from past singles, some of which were rearranged for the album.
 The new song "Burning Up!" was also included on the second disc.
 For the CD+DVD edition, the music video for "Stand and Fight" was included, which was the main promotional track for Now or Never.

 Now or Never would become Lead's final album with lead vocalist Hiroki Nakadoi, whereas Hiroki resigned due to feeling inadequate compared to his fellow members.
 After the group celebrated their tenth anniversary with the Leader's Party 10! concert for their fan club in March 2013, vocalist Hiroki Nakadoi stepped away from the group.
-His final single release with Lead would be with their single Still, which had been released on December 12, 2012 - his departure would come the following year in April.
+His final single release with Lead would be with their single "Still", which had been released on December 12, 2012 – his departure would come the following year in April.